7. Context Engineering

 Sensitivity to Context #

-Large context windows also come with trade-offs.
+Still, the attention mechanism is not perfect.
 Processing long inputs demands more computation, and irrelevant information in the earlier conversation can distract the LLM.
 Moreover, there are strong indications that LLMs do not give equal attention to all parts of the context.
 In a study by Liu et al. (2023), GPT-3.5 was prompted with a question alongside 20 short documents, one of which contained the answer.
 The model’s accuracy followed a clear U-shaped pattern: the LLM performed best when the relevant document appeared near the beginning or the end of the prompt.
 When it was near the middle, the model’s accuracy was even lower than in a closed-book setting where no documents were provided at all!

 GPT-3.5 proved best at answering a question when the document with the correct answer comes either early or late in prompt.